LivePersonInc/lp-design-system/packages/core/README.md

-# LivePerson Design System - core
+# LivePerson Design System Core

 ## How to use